Microsoft employee disrupts Satya Nadella’s keynote with ‘Free Palestine’ protest

 fear engineering

 "Imagine your home being demolished as soldiers stand by cheering.
 Your friends and family members dismembered by bombs that drop daily in your neighborhood.
-Every member of your community on the brink of death due to starvation.
-Strangers staking claims to your home, awaiting your death."
+Every member of your community on the brink of death due to starvation Strangers staking claims to your home, awaiting your death.
+Wouldn’t you hope that someone would speak up for you?"

 Narrative Analysis (PCP)